spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-spryker-core-back-office-feature.md

 After finishing the entire integration, ensure the following:
 * Entries without a translation for a language with a configured fallback are translated into the fallback language.
-* Translation cache is stored under the configured directory.
+* The translation cache is stored under the configured directory.
 * Translations are found based on the configured file path pattern.

 {% endinfo_block %}

 ### Configure navigation

-Add the `StorageGui` section to `navigation.xml`:
+1. Add the `StorageGui` section to `navigation.xml`:

 **config/Zed/navigation.xml**